import Mesh from "@arcgis/core/geometry/Mesh.js";

 ArcGIS Maps SDK for JavaScript 4.7

-Mesh geometries can have an intrinsic material that determines how it is being displayed.
-Similar to 3D objects in scene layers, mesh geometries are symbolized with a MeshSymbol3D symbol containing a FillSymbol3DLayer.
+Mesh geometries can define intrinsic materials.
+Similar to 3D objects in scene layers, they are symbolized with a MeshSymbol3D symbol containing a FillSymbol3DLayer.
+The fill symbol layer renders the mesh surface and can define visual overrides such as material, color, and edges.

 Read More